-The Language of the Incas was the Quechua or Runasimi (people’s language) in the native language.
+The Language of the Incas was the Quechua or Runasimi (people’s language), the native language.
 Although the Inca Empire dominated a huge territory and had many provinces with different ethnic groups with their own languages, Quechua was the official language; once a province was conquered, the king sent teachers called Amautas to teach the Quechua Language.

 The Incas had no writing system, and everything was passed orally.
 Their communication system was through knotted strings known as Quipus to record dates, the number of people, the number of llamas, lands, and even the history of their ancestors in the form of tales.

 The Secret Language of the Incas

 The Inca Empire's official language was Quechua; however, many historians believed that the Dominant Class had their own secret languages.
 This secret language is believed to be the Pukina or Puquina, a language spoken by the extinct civilization of Tiawanaku, who lived around Lake Titicaca.

 According to the myths of the origin of the Incas, Lake Titicaca was the birth Place of the first Inca, Called Manco Capac.
 He and his wife, Mama Ocllo, were born in Lake Titicaca and traveled through the mountain until they arrived at the Valley of Cusco.
 They taught local farming techniques and architecture and became the most extensive South American empire leaders.

-This myth of the Inca origin suggests that the Inca Empire's founder was from the Titicaca lake region and probably was a descendant of the Tiwanaku civilization that disappeared in the history line right when the Incas appeared in history line.
+This myth of the Inca origin suggests that the Inca Empire's founder was from the Titicaca lake region and probably was a descendant of the Tiwanaku civilization that disappeared in the history line right when the Incas appeared in the history line.

 The Inca nation spoke Quechua.
 However, the elite spoke Quechua, a secret language the others couldn't understand.
 This was mentioned several times by chroniclers such as Inca Garcilaso de la Vega (1539-1616), Bernabe Cobo (1582-1657), and others.
 Although nowadays, we call Incas to all the Quechua Nation, the empire's real name was Tawantinsuyo (4 provinces of the Sun) during the Incan Empire's height.
-Inca was the supreme title, the king, and the royal family around the king was called Panaka.
+Inca was the king's supreme title, and the royal family around the king was called Panaka.